Recursive Rules with Aggregation: A Simple Unified Semantics

-A hypothesis of a rule may be a {\em comparison}, specifically, an equality ($=$) or inequality ($\ne$, $\le$, $<$, $\ge$, or $>$), with an aggregation on the left and a variable or constant on the right.
-We include a comprehensive set of comparison operators for readability and to eliminate the need to allow negation applied to comparisons; for example, the negation of a comparison using $\le$ is a comparison using $>$.
+\lfcsonly{Note that negation applied to comparisons can be eliminated by reversing the comparison operators; for example, the negation of a comparison using $\le$ is a comparison using $>$.}\fullonly{We include a comprehensive set of comparison operators for readability; it also allows negation applied to comparisons to be eliminated by reversing the comparison operators; for example, the negation of a comparison using $<$ is a comparison using $\ge$.}

-The key idea here is that the value of an aggregation or comparison is undefined if there is not enough information about the predicates used to determine the value, or if the aggregation or comparison is applied to a value of a wrong type.
+The key idea here is that the value of a comparison (containing an aggregation) is undefined if there is not enough information about the predicates used to determine the value, or if applying the comparison (containing an aggregation) gives an error, such as a type error.\lfcsonly{ Our principled approach can easily support additional aggregation and comparison functions, e.g., on other data types such as strings.}\fullonly{

-Additional aggregation and comparison functions, including summing only the first component of a set of tuples and using orders on characters and strings, can be supported in the same principled way as we support those discussed here.
+Additional aggregation and comparison functions, e.g., on other data types such as characters and strings, can be supported in the same principled way as we support those discussed here.}

 \mypar{Programs, atoms, and literals} A {\em program} $\pgm$ is a set of rules and facts, plus declarations for predicates, described after dependencies are introduced next.